grace-cc-wu/workshop/1-data/add_thematic_data_from_cartodb.md

 4. If you hover over a marker it will label the marker with fields specified in CartoDB.

-5. Check out CartoDB's online tutorials [Map Academy](http://academy.cartodb.com/courses/cartodbjs-ground-up/) for more details in which you can use CartoDB.js
+5. Check out CartoDB's online tutorials [Map Academy](http://academy.cartodb.com/courses/cartodbjs-ground-up/) for more details on how to use CartoDB.js

-__Read through the comments in the code to understand what's happening at each step.__
+__Step through the code, read the comments to understand what's happening at each step.
+Ask questions!__

 __Remember to refresh your browser to see your changes.__